Template Content

 By the end of this page, you will have content from Prismic displayed in your app.

 Content from Prismic comes in more than a dozen types.
-Most of these are simple primitive values, like Numbers or Booleans.
-Others are more complex structured values, like Titles, Rich Texts, and Links.
+Most of these are simple primitive values, like numbers or booleans.
+Others are more complex structured values, like titles, rich text, and links.

 With simple field types, you can inject them directly into your application: